jamesrhyspotter/Flutter-Research-and-Development/README.md

-# Flutter Mastery
+# Flutter Research and Development

-This is a sandbox for Flutter components and developing my flutter skills.
+This notebook is a collection of projects pertaining to Flutter in order to exhibit comptenecies as a high level flutter developer.

 This will be used to build new widgets and components, as well as complex logic for various apps that can be replicated.